-- Gastrointestinal upset and rashes are most common followed by dizziness, headaches, nausea, and vomiting when higher than normal doses are taken (27)
+- GI upset, rashes, dizziness, headaches, nausea, and vomiting with higher than normal doses (27)

-- Bradycardia was observed in a woman following use of black cohosh (41).
+- Bradycardia: Observed in a woman following use of black cohosh (41).

-- Orobuccolingual dyskinesia (OBLD), involving interference with speech, tongue-biting, and eating difficulties, has been reported in a 46-year-old woman while taking a herbal supplement containing black cohosh and ginseng (48).
+- Orobuccolingual dyskinesia: Involving speech interference, tongue-biting, and eating difficulties in a 46-year-old woman while taking an herbal supplement containing black cohosh and ginseng (48).

 - Severe hyponatremia: In a 39-year-old woman following several doses of black cohosh to induce/augment labor for home birth.
 She later underwent cesarean delivery, and sodium levels returned to normal after treatment with hypertonic saline (59).